 Division 1 — General provisions

-[Heading inserted by No. 73 of 2000 s.
+[Heading inserted: No. 73 of 2000 s.
 11(1).]

 29. Liability of officers etc., of body corporate

 If any chairman, member of the governing body, director, manager, secretary, or officer of a body corporate knowingly authorises or permits the commission of an offence against this Act or the Petroleum Retailers Rights and Liabilities Act 1982 by the body corporate, he shall be deemed to have committed that offence and be punishable as an individual accordingly.